Jeff-Russ/howto/z_markdown/Rails_5_User_Content-1.md

 --------------------------------------------------------------------------------
 ### 5.1 PROFILE DATA AND CONTROLLER
 **Overview** We want to create a model for user profiles.
 The user profiles
-will have ss_user_id as an integer, first_name, last_name, job_title, phone_number,
+will have user_id as an integer, first_name, last_name, job_title, phone_number,
 and contact_email all as strings, a description as text and a timestamp.

 1. **Generate Migration File and Model:**

-		  $ rails generate model SsProfile ss_user_id:integer first_name:string  last_name:string job_title:string phone_number:string contact_email:string description:text
+		  $ rails generate model Profile user_id:integer first_name:string  last_name:string job_title:string phone_number:string contact_email:string description:text

 2. **Define Associations:**
-	 Entire contents of app/models/ss_profile.rb:
+	 Entire contents of app/models/profile.rb:

-		  class SsProfile < ActiveRecord::Base
+		  class Profile < ActiveRecord::Base
-			 belongs_to :ss_user
+			 belongs_to :user
 		  end

-	Add to app/models/ss_user.rb:
+	Add to app/models/user.rb:
 		  ...
-		  has_one :ss_profile
+		  has_one :profile
 		  ...
 3. **Run Migration:**

 		  $ bundle exec rake db:migrate

-4. **Create app/controllers/ss_profiles_controller.rb**
+4. **Create app/controllers/profiles_controller.rb**

-	 Eventually we will need the following actions in our ss_profiles_controller:
+	 Eventually we will need the following actions in our profiles_controller:
-	 `new create edit update ss_profile_params only_current_ss_user` but we will only
+	 `new create edit update profile_params only_current_user` but we will only
 	 need views for `new` and `edit`.
-These will be in a new directory views/ss_profiles/
+These will be in a new directory views/profiles/

-		  $ bundle exec rails generate controller SsProfiles new edit
+		  $ bundle exec rails generate controller Profiles new edit

 	 This method also generated two unwanted lines in routes.rb.
 Delete these:

-			 get 'ss_profiles/new'
+			 get 'profiles/new'
-			 get 'ss_profiles/edit'
+			 get 'profiles/edit'

 --------------------------------------------------------------------------------